Home

 Ceremonial conch shell

-Neilloware or krueng thom is an elaborate Thai handicraft.
+Other types of Rattanakosin antiques consist of neilloware or krueng thom, an elaborate form of Thai handicraft.
 Floral and other designs are etched on gold or silver surfaces and coated in a metallic amalgam.
 This is illustrated in the gold and neillo cosmetic set in a bowl shaped like a lotus flower in full bloom.
 The glass container in the center is probably for perfume.

 Gold and neillo cosmetic set